Brad Gushue still motivated to ‘put on a show’ as he enters 21st career Brier | TSN

 “You know you’re going to get everybody’s best game, or at least their 100 per cent focus,” said Gushue.
 “I guess the easier side is that we’ve been here so much, and we know what to expect when we get to the end of the week.
 When you play that game when you’re the only sheet on the ice, we’ve had that feeling so many times that we’re used to it.”

-The drive to win is still there for the St. John’s native as he gets set to compete in his record 21st Brier, dating back to 2003 in Halifax.
+The drive to win is still there for the St. John’s native as he competes in his record 21st Brier, dating back to 2003 in Halifax.

 “I love to play.
 I love to practice.
 I love to see myself making shots.
 That’s the biggest thing for me.
 I also love this environment of playing in front of people,” said Gushue, who also has won a record 172 games at the Brier.
 “I’ve found as I gotten older, playing in curling clubs with nobody watching, it doesn't excite me anymore.
 So, we went back to play a couple of bonspiels in curling clubs this year and I found the motivation challenging, but when I get into venues like this or Slams, I have no problem getting up for it and I get excited to go out and trying to put on a show.”